 Recent research suggests that some people are more susceptible to it due to genetic and neurological factors.
 The problem with this bias is very few people recognize it, and when confronted, tend to claim they do not have it.
 However, when taken to extreme forms, they may account for radicalization, various phobias, and many other problems.

-The cause, the effects, and some coping mechanisms of confirmation bias will be discussed.
+In this article, we will discuss the cause, the effects, and some coping mechanisms of confirmation bias.